Judicial Separation Solicitors

 If either party is reluctant to disclose details of their finances, it is possible for one party to issue proceedings and force that to happen through the Courts – just as in Divorce proceedings.

-Can the Courts make orders regarding children in the case of Judicial Separation Proceedings?
+Can the Courts make orders regarding children?

 Yes – the Courts have the same powers to make orders in relation to children as they would in relation to Divorce proceedings.